IMG_0338.jpg

 To the best of your knowledge, ensure that all riders have returned.
 With large groups, some may take longer routes and it is difficult to be sure who has returned and who has not.
 At a minimum, try to keep track of those riders who may be new to the club or cycling, ask others if they know where they are, and as a last resort, you may have to drive the route in the reverse direction to assure that everyone is OK.

-If you are interested in writing a short story about the ride or any interesting events, please feel free to do so and send it to the list.
+If you are interested in writing a short summary about the ride or any interesting events, please feel free to do so and send it to the Ride Chair email.

 IMPORTANT – The Ride Roster Form